 The library architecture is minimalist, with four basic elements: Server, Sensor, Controller and Actuator.
 The sensors can create teams, players and balls and set their information (position, orientation, velocity, etc).
 Controllers may read these information and send commands to the actuators (move, kick, dribble, etc).
 Actuators read, decode these commands and execute them.
-The server connect all those elements.
+The Server connect all those elements.
+This architecture allows the easy development of new softwares based on the four main modules, as shown in figure 3.